Join Session 3 Now!

 Community Supported Agriculture is a local food program and a partnership between a farmer and the farm’s members.
 The farmer and the members agree to share in the cost and the risk of growing food and to share the bounty of harvest.
 Members pay for their share in late winter thus providing the farmer cash for seeds, supplies and equipment repair.
 The farmer then provides the season’s freshest food to the members throughout the summer.

 This year, our CSA will run 39 weeks dividing the year into three, 13-week sessions.
 You are invited to sign-up for one, two or all three sessions.
 We take our CSA commitment seriously.
 At Gibbs Road Farm, the CSA members eat first.
-That means you will get the first turnips, the first carrots, the first kale, the first sugar snap peas, the first garlic, the first fava beans, the first green beans, the first tomatoes, the first sweet potatoes, etc. We have found that although we have farmers market and restaurant commitments, too, we must take care of those who take care of us.
+That means you will get the first turnips, the first carrots, the first kale, the first sugar snap peas, the first garlic, the first fava beans, the first green beans, the first tomatoes, the first sweet potatoes, you get the idea.
+We believe that although we have farmer’s market and restaurant commitments, too, we must take care of those who take care of us.
 We gain much through this relationship.
 If you join our CSA, we hope you will feel the same way.
-We offer volunteer days and host potlucks to our CSA members as well as other opportunities to participate within the organization.
-Your participation is optional, but encouraged, as we see that participation on the farm as crucial to the full CSA experience.
-Participation brings us closer together and closer to the community in which we strive to create.
+We offer volunteer days and host potlucks for our CSA members as well as other opportunities to engage with your community through the organization.
+Your participation is optional, but very much encouraged as we see participation on the farm as crucial to the full CSA experience.
+Participation brings us closer together and closer to the community we strive to create.
 Participation is a vital component to food democracy.
 Before you sign up, we ask that you fully consider what Community Supported Agriculture is and what that means to you on a weekly basis..

-The Market CSA program provides a very flexible way to participate in Community Supported Agriculture.
+Market CSA The Market CSA program provides a very flexible way to participate in Community Supported Agriculture.
 Market CSA members come to the farmer’s market on the Saturdays they choose, select veggies they desire in amounts that make sense to their households.
-The Market CSA is similar to the Farm CSA in that a commitment and payment is requested by late winter, but is different in that a member chooses what vegetables to take home and chooses the weeks to shop.
+The Market CSA is similar to the Farm CSA in that commitment and payment are requested in late winter, but is different in that a member chooses what vegetables to take home and chooses the weeks to shop.
 The Market CSA share starts at $200, to which we add 10 percent value providing spendable “veggie cash” at our stand at the Brookside Farmers Market on Saturdays, April through November.
 Please contact firstname.lastname@example.org to join.

 Seasonal produce in your CSA bag

-March – late winter veggies including lots of spinach, salad mix, microgreens, turnips, carrots, beets, salad mix and herbs.
+March – late winter and spring veggies including spinach, salad mix, mustard microgreens, sunflower microgreens, radish and turnip greens, turnips, carrots and beets.

-April – Spring into warmer temperatures, so you can expect the first of the kale, Swiss chard, microgreens, herbs, head lettuce, carrots, turnips, beets, radishes, broccoli raab, Chinese broccoli, collard greens, bok choi, Funky Fresh stir-fry mix and other surprises.
+April – Spring into warmer temperatures, so you can expect the first of the kale, arugula, Swiss chard, microgreens, herbs, head lettuce, carrots, turnips, beets, radishes, broccoli raab, Chinese broccoli, collard greens, bok choi, and other surprises.

-June – Brings warmer temperatures and the field brings cucumbers, more greens, peas, fava beans, summer squash, new potatoes, cilantro and garlic scapes, more carrots and beets.
+June – Brings warmer temperatures and the field brings cucumbers, more greens, microgreens, peas, filet beans, cabbage, summer squash, new potatoes, herbs, tomatoes, herbs, more carrots, turnips and beets.

 July – Finally!
 Summer!
 Tomatoes!
 Garlic!
 Peppers!
 Eggplant!
 Green beans!
-Onions, leeks, okra, more summer squash, potatoes, basil, carrots, beets, cucumbers, salad mix.
+Onions, leeks, microgreens, tomatillos, more summer squash, potatoes, basil, celery, carrots, beets, cucumbers, salad mix and herbs.

-August – More summer vegetables, plus spaghetti squash, edamame, basil, lemongrass, dill, other herbs, and always, microgreens.
+August – More summer vegetables, plus okra, edamame, basil, lemongrass, dill, other herbs, and always, microgreens.

-September – The best of all seasons…continued summer veggies and now, winter squash and sweet potatoes, and the return of cool season again…kale, chard, spinach, salad mix, microgreens carrots, beets
+September – The best of all seasons…continued summer veggies and now, winter squash and sweet potatoes, and the return of cool season again…kale, chard, spinach, salad mix, carrots, beets, turnips.